onedata/onedata-documentation/GUIDELINES.md

 * Language checkers **will complain** about some article usage situations as it does not know our nomenclature typical for Onedata.
 In such cases, exceptions should be added to the language checker config.
 All the below examples **are correct**:
-  * "In a Onedata space" — it will suggest using the article "an", not knowing the pronunciation.
+  * “In a Onedata space” — it will suggest using the article “an”, not knowing the pronunciation.
-  * "Install a Oneprovider cluster" — as above.
+  * “Install a Oneprovider cluster” — as above.
-  * "Select a space for the new file" — it will suggest that "space" is uncountable and does not need an article, but in Onedata, spaces are countable.
+  * “Select a space for the new file” — it will suggest that “space” is uncountable and does not need an article, but in Onedata, spaces are countable.

 ## Custom routes